Results of the Limited Enthusiasm Model with Renewal

 Critical Mass

 When renewal is used to compensate for an inadequate reproduction potential, there is no guarantee that a church will turn from decline to growth.
 In addition to having renewal, it must also be of sufficient size and have enough enthusiasts to tip it into growth.
-For reproduction and renewal potentials of given values, there are critical masses of believers and enthusiasts needed for growth to occur.
+For reproduction and renewal potentials of given values, critical masses of believers and enthusiasts are needed for growth to occur.

 Thus, renewal is more effective if enthusiasts are concentrated together in one place.
 Likewise, renewal is more effective in larger churches, although this must be balanced against possible increased opposition – not included in the renewal model.